-New York judge unseals guilty pleas in Dewey law firm fraud
+New York Judge unseals guilty pleas in Dewey law firm fraud

-NEW YORK (Reuters) - A New York judge on Friday unsealed the records of six former Dewey & LeBoeuf employees who pleaded guilty in connection with accounting fraud at the law firm.
+NEW YORK, March 28 (Reuters) - A New York judge on Friday unsealed the records of six former Dewey & LeBoeuf employees who pleaded guilty in connection with accounting fraud at the law firm.

-The records offer a fresh peek into the government’s case against top executives at the defunct elite international law firm and how key witnesses might testify against them.
+The records offer a new peek into the government’s case against top executives at the defunct elite international law firm and how key witnesses might testify against them.

 The employees, who range from Dewey’s controller to its billing director, agreed to cooperate with prosecutors who have targeted the firm’s top management.